label-sleuth/label-sleuth/frontend/README.md

 Different environment variables can be configured.
 They are:

 - `REACT_APP_API_URL`: the URL used to make API requests to the backend.
 - `REACT_APP_AUTH_ENABLED`: feature flag that enables or disabled the login page and the need for an authorization token to be set.
+IMPORTANT: this is now set using the backend's `login_required` feature flag thanks to the feature flag management described in [this issue](https://github.com/label-sleuth/label-sleuth/issues/217).

 _Note: the environment variables defined in the `.env` files must start with `REACT_APP_`, eg. `REACT_APP_MY_ENV_VALUE`._